asvd/helios-kernel/README.md

   Kernel module — in most cases its code should simply be wrapped with an `init()` function declaration

-- Helios Kernel modules format is cross-compatible between browser and nodejs enviroment, therefore it is possible to create a library which will work unchanged under both environments (of course until there is some specific platform-dependent code)
+- And of course, since the library and the module format are cross-compatible both in browser environment, and in nodejs, you may also run the same code in a browser without any conversion